“If you bring your asshole friends to Starbucks…”

 “I dunno.
 Starbucks?”

-“Man… I don’t really like going there.
+“Man… I don’t like going there.
 Let’s go to Tom Thumb gas station.”

 Tom Thumb gas station is a great spot when the weather is nice.
 The clerks leave a nicely padded mat under the outlet, that I’ve often laid down on for an hour or two while watching the world go by on the main drag.
 Other members of our community will often pass through for a little conversation or a few minutes phone charge.
 The evening shift dude comes out to smoke every hour or so, doesn’t mind us being there, and is usually good for some interesting conversation.

 “Why not?
 Fuckin’ cold out here, Paul.
 I’m in Starbucks almost every night lately.
-The girls call me by name, they know I’m outdoors – yet, I tip on every purchase, I work on the novel, I clean up after myself, chat with them about random crap, plug all my shit in to charge, and hell – occasionally I leave to fly for awhile as stuff charges.
-What the fuck’s wrong with Starbucks??”
+The girls call me by name, they know I’m outdoors and still I tip on every purchase, I work on the novel, plug all my shit in to charge, clean up after myself, and hell – occasionally I leave to fly for awhile as stuff charges.
+Fuck’s wrong with Starbucks??”

 “I don’t know.
 I just don’t feel like I belong there.”

 “Well, it could just as easily be said that I don’t belong there either.
-But I go there, and they are quite friendly towards me.”
+But I go there, and they are quite friendly with me.”

 “Point taken.
 Tom Thumb it is!”